jenniiiiiii007S/skincare-recommendation-system/README.md

 ## Overview
 A domain-specialized multi-agent pipeline that generates personalized, conflict-free skincare routine recommendations.
-The system accepts both text descriptions and facial images as input, retrieves real products from a vector database of 2,418 products, checks for ingredient conflicts and allergens, and builds structured AM/PM routines.
+The system accepts both text descriptions and optional facial images as input, retrieves real products from a vector database of 2,418 products, checks for ingredient conflicts and allergens, and builds structured AM/PM routines.

 ## Pipeline
 1. **Skin Profile Agent** — Parses user text and optional facial image into a structured profile using Gemini 2.5 Flash vision